-- (i) A full set of working drawings for comment by the Employer during the preconstruction stage of the works. - (ii) A full set of "as built" drawings for the whole of the works on CD/DVD (in PDF and DWG formats).
+(i) A full set of working drawings for comment by the Employer during the preconstruction and ongoing construction stage of the works, including (but not limited to) landscaping, electrical, heating and kitchen layouts. (ii) A full set of "as built" drawings for the whole of the works on CD/DVD (in PDF and DWG formats).
 The Constructor shall also allow for providing 'As Built' drawings for statutory authorities in order to discharge any obligations under sectional agreements.